Search

 Perfected by Marcel Tolkowsky in the early 20th century the round brilliant diamond cut became the most sought-after for its light performance.

-Round cut
+Round cut diamond shape

 The Round Brilliant cut typically has 57 or 58 facets (including the culet) and is designed to produce the greatest levels of fire, brilliance, and scintillation.
 This cut is engineered to be exceptionally forgiving of certain types of diamond clarity imperfections because the complex faceting can hide certain inclusions and blemishes better than other cuts.